 First thing to clear up: aloe vera juice and aloe vera water are terms used interchangeably, both describing the liquid that can naturally be extracted from aloe vera leaves.
-If you’re looking for juice or water for oral consumption – to reap the range of digestive benefits and high folic acid acid content – make sure you source a formula sans aloin (the bitter tasting defense mechanism that occurs naturally in aloe water, which can cause laxative effects and digestive upset).
+If you’re looking for juice or water for oral consumption – to reap the range of digestive benefits and high folic acid acid content – make sure you source a formula sans aloin.
+Aloin is the bitter tasting defense mechanism that occurs naturally in aloe water, which can cause laxative effects and digestive upset.

-When it comes to topical application, aloe juice is extremely beneficial for those of us dealing with clinically flaky and dry skin, dermatitis, and persistent conditions like eczema, dandruff, psoriasis, and canker sores.
+When it comes to topical application, aloe juice is extremely beneficial for those of us dealing with clinically flaky and dry skin, and dermatitis.
+The benefits can also be extended to those with persistent conditions like eczema, dandruff, psoriasis, and canker sores.
 It works by healing the epithelial level of the dermis, a layer of cells that cover the body, acting as a barrier between our insides and the external elements.
 The nutritional qualities stimulate skin cells to heal quicker, and on a molecular level, can act as a barrier between your skin and additional irritants.

 For this reason, anyone with actively open skin conditions can benefit from aloe juice application.
-This goes for people suffering from acne: two hormones found in trace amounts in aloe water – auxin and gibberellins – provide anti inflammatory action and stimulates the growth of new skin cells, leading to a reduction in scar tissue and post-blemish discoloration.
+This goes for people suffering from acne or oily skin.
+Two hormones found in trace amounts in aloe water – auxin and gibberellins – provide anti inflammatory action and stimulate the growth of new skin cells.
+This can lead to a reduction in acne scar tissue and post-blemish discoloration.

-Aloe water contains a long list of absolutely essential skin vitamins and polysaccharides that endow it with hydrating and glow-boosting benefits.
+The aloe vera plant contains a long list of absolutely essential skin vitamins, amino acids, and polysaccharides that endow it with hydrating and glow-boosting benefits.
 Bioactive compounds found within the water contain: